WPHT: Talk and news

 In the 1960s, WCAU gradually began moving away from music programming, as most CBS stations.
 By 1967 it had become a talk station with considerable strengths in news and sports.
 All of Philadelphia's major professional sports teams had WCAU as their flagship radio station at one time or another.
 Although the station's ratings were good, in the mid-1970s, CBS made a corporate decision to move WCAU to an all-news format.
-All-news had earlier been established on WCBS in New York City, KNX Los Angeles and several other CBS AM stations.
+All-news had earlier been established on WCBS in New York City, KNX in Los Angeles, and several other CBS AM stations.

-WCAU never caught up to established all-news rival KYW 1060 AM.
+WCAU never caught up to established all-news rival KYW.
 By 1980, WCAU was making moves to reclaim its heritage as a talk and sports leader.
 However, 96.5 WWDB-FM had established itself as a strong talk station, and WCAU struggled for years to attract listeners and establish a consistent image.

 Oldies and sports

 On August 15, 1990, CBS abruptly changed the WCAU call sign after 68 years, becoming WOGL.
-It dropped the talk format in favor of oldies of the 1950s, 60s and 70s.
+It dropped the talk format in favor of oldies of the 1950s, 1960s and 1970s.
 It was partially simulcast with its FM sister station, by then WOGL-FM.

-In 1993, the AM station began running sports talk after 7 p.m..
-The station went all-sports as WGMP (The Game) on March 18, 1994.
-However, once again, the station was taking on an entrenched competitor, WIP 610 AM, and WGMP's largely syndicated program lineup won few listeners away from WIP's heavily local schedule.
+In 1993, the AM station began running sports talk after 7 pm.
+The station went full-time with the format March 18, 1994, with the calls switching to WGMP and the station now called The Game.
+Once again it went against a deeply entrenched competitor, WIP with a much weaker lineup of mainly syndicated personalities, and critically without any local professional sports rights, effectively leaving the format adrift with little support as CBS itself was distracted with the acquisition of Group W/Westinghouse and a trade of WCAU-TV to NBC for KYW-TV.

 Merger with Westinghouse

-A year later, CBS merged with Westinghouse Electric Corporation, thus making 1210 AM a sister station to its long-time rival, 1060 KYW.
+The CBS/Westinghouse merger completed a year later, and 1210 was now a sister station to its long-time rival, KYW.
 With this move, the higher-rated KYW became the flagship station of CBS Radio's Philadelphia cluster.
-Realizing that WGMP would never be able to compete against WIP, CBS began phasing out the sports talk shows in the summer of 1996.
+Finding it a losing battle to continue to compete with WIP, CBS soon began to phase out its existing sports talk programming through the summer of 1996.

-Finally, on August 23, 1210 AM went all-talk once again as WPTS (We're Philadelphia's Talk Station).
-The call sign was changed again less than a month later to the current WPHT to avoid confusion with nearby Trenton, New Jersey's WPST.
-Ironically, only a year later, WIP became a sister station to WPHT when CBS merged with its owner, Infinity Broadcasting Corporation (at the time part of Viacom).
+Finally, on August 23, the station went all-talk once again as WPTS, calls switched merely a month later to avoid radio diary confusion with WPST to the north in Trenton, New Jersey, landing on WPHT instead.
+Only a year later, WIP became a sister station to WPHT when CBS merged with its owner, Infinity Broadcasting Corporation, which was then part of Viacom.